Challenge A: Comic

 Hand Anatomy: an Educational Comic

+My goal for this project is to inform a high-school learner (audience) on the anatomy of the hand and forearm (basically everything below the elbow).
 I am creating this blog post as a submission to Challenge A for EDCI 337.
 I chose hand anatomy because of an AP class I took in High-school that was offered by UVic.
-My goal for this project is to inform a high-school learner (audience) on the anatomy of the forearm, wrist, and hand (basically everything below the elbow).

 THE PROCESS